Study Assessed the Safety and Efficacy of Eltrombopag in Chinese Refractory or Relapsed Severe Aplastic Anemia (SAA) Subjects.

 Detailed Description

-This is a bridging study to support China registration.
+This was a bridging study to support China registration.
 An estimation strategy rather than a formal hypothesis testing was pursued.
 Twenty subjects were enrolled into the study.

 Treatment with eltrombopag started at 25 mg/day and increased by 25 mg/day every 2 weeks according to the platelet count, up to 150 mg/day.
 Hematological response rate was assessed at 3, 6 months and 1 year (Week 13, 26 and 52) after starting the study treatment.
 Subjects in whom the treatment was found to be effective at 6 months continued to receive the treatment.
 Eltrombopag was discontinued if the treatment was ineffective at 6 months.
-Subjects were to discontinue eltrombopag before 6 months if any of the treatment discontinuation criteria were met.
+Subjects discontinued eltrombopag before 6 months if any of the treatment discontinuation criteria was met.

 The Extension part of this study started 1 year (Week 52) after the initiation of study treatment.
 This part was included in the study with an ethical consideration for subjects who required continued treatment.
 The continued treatment was provided up to the launch of eltrombopag after approval.
 Follow-up visit was performed 30 days after the discontinuation of eltrombopag treatment.

-To better understand the PK characteristics of eltrombopag in Chinese SAA patient population, intensive PK blood samples was collected only in the initial 12 Chinese subjects receiving 25 mg/day dose after reaching steady-state to provide evaluable full PK profiles.
+To better understand the pharmacokinetics (PK) characteristics of eltrombopag in Chinese severe aplastic anemia (SAA) patient population, intensive PK blood samples were collected only in the initial 12 Chinese subjects receiving 25 mg/day dose after reaching steady-state, to provide evaluable full PK profiles.
 Steady-state trough concentrations were collected at other dose levels and in other subjects.

 Study Type